Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Crop rotation and the integration of animals alongside crops may help increase fertility.
 Animals excrete the necessary substances for plant growth, which allows for 5x increase in land potential in already deforested areas.

 "Dark soils" are also being scientifically engineered that can support high densities of permanent arable and animal farming.
 This may eliminate the need for deforestation into new areas, and return the water and carbon cycles to their former equilibrium glory if successfully created.is available in the soils (pedosphere) and percolates also into aquifers (lithosphere).
 The biosphere store can then uptake this water from the soils, supporting the feedback loop of precipitation.

-### Carbon in the rainforest
-Undisturbed tropical rainforests absorb over 30 tonnes of C/ha/yr, and respire 24.5t C/ha/yr.
-The amount of total carbon stored in all rainforests is around 100 GtC, with 1-3GtC annually absorbed from the atmosphere.

-An individual tree may have little influence on the cycle of water and carbon.
-The rainforest as a whole may create [flying rivers](https://en.wikipedia.org/wiki/Flying_river) due to the sheer amount of water being pumped by transpiration and the temperatures facilitating evapotranspiration.

 ### Madiera drainage basin